 Under the Code of Ethics, Adviser Personnel are also required to file certain periodic reports with the Chief Compliance Officer as required by Rule 204A-1 under the Advisers Act.
 The Code of Ethics helps the Adviser detect and prevent potential conflicts of interest.
 Adviser Personnel who violate the Code of Ethics may be subject to remedial actions, including, but not limited to, profit disgorgement, fines, censure, demotion, suspension or dismissal.
 Adviser Personnel are also required to promptly report any violation of the Code of Ethics of which they become aware.
 Adviser Personnel are required to annually certify compliance with the Code of Ethics.

-A copy of the Code of Ethics, including the Personal Securities Transaction Policy, is available upon request.
+A copy of the Code of Ethics, including the Personal Securities Transaction Policy, is available upon request by contacting Paul Duncan at 240-482-2990.